28left/descriptive_set_theory/codingBorel.md

 ## The tree structure of Borel codes

 Each Borel code induces a tree structure that reflects how the corresponding Borel set is built up from closed sets.
 The terminal nodes are given by codes for closed sets (the ones starting with "$2$"), since they are the ``building blocks'' of the Borel sets and hence are not extend/split further.
 A "$3$-code" represents a node  with just one immediate successor, while a "$4$-code" corresponds to a node with infinitely many immediate successors.
+Given a Borel code $\gamma$, we **denote the corresponding tree by $T_\gamma$**.

 The tree of a Borel code defined this way **is always well-founded** (i.e. has no infinite path), since a Borel code is defined via a well-founded recursion.
 The rank of the tree is a countable ordinal.